hapijs/hapi/docs/Reference.md

 - `config` - additional route configuration (the `config` options allows splitting the route information from its implementation):
     - `handler` - an alternative location for the route handler function.
 Same as the `handler` option in the parent level.
 Can only include one handler per route.
-    - `context` - any value passed back to the provided handler (via the `request.context` variable) when called.
+    - `context` - any value passed back to the provided handler (via the `request.reply.context` variable) when called.
 Can only be used with
       `handler` function values.

     - `pre` - an array with prerequisites methods which are executed in serial or in parallel before the handler is called and are